apereo/cas/cas-server-documentation/planning/Upgrade-Guide.md

 may be for the upgrade.

 ## Evaluate Local Overlay
-As a best practice, it is recommended that you deploy CAS via a [Maven overlay method](../installation/Maven-Overlay-Installation.html).
+As a best practice, it is recommended that you deploy CAS via the [overlay method](../installation/Maven-Overlay-Installation.html).
 If you have, the task here would be to identify the number of files your overlay has touched and modified.
 Catalog the what and why of the changes applied, and cross-check those changes with the CAS change log.
 Chances are, many of the local changes that are present within your overlay are provided by default via CAS as a result of that upgrade which will